Multi-Agent Workflows

 )

-# Loop until the agent outputs "APPROVED" or 5 iterations
+# Exit when the agent outputs "APPROVED", or after 5 iterations

 refinement_loop = LoopAgent(